technation-sama/intranet/README.md

 ImageMagick.
 Carrierwave can use either RMagick or MiniMagick (default).
 To change resize option the correct gem must be used (specified in Gemfile) and change included setting for Carrierwave in file_uploader.rb
 Can be installed from: http://www.imagemagick.org

-or run (if it fails run update first the try to install it)
+or run (if it fails run apt-get update first then try to install it)

 ```bash
 sudo apt-get install imagemagick